michelangelodorado/mcp-server-ihealth/README.md

 ### Authentication

 The server uses OAuth2 client credentials flow:
-1. Credentials are Base64 encoded
-2. Token is requested from F5's identity server
+1. Token is requested from F5's identity server
-3. Bearer token is cached for 30 minutes
+2. Bearer token is cached for 30 minutes
-4. Token is automatically refreshed when expired
+3. Token is automatically refreshed when expired

 ### Base URL
 ```